Quebec Food Tour

 Wine, Cider, and Bon Appetit

 At Quimby Country, you’re literally on the doorstep of French culture, especially as expressed in good food and drink.
 Eight of the ten best restaurants in the Eastern Townships are within an hour’s drive.
 And many guests have spent a wonderful afternoon tasting their way through the vineyards, cider mills, and small villages just across the border.
-Matt can provide directions for all these excursions.

 If you like to get your ice cream as close to the cows as possible, you’re in luck.
 The Laiterie de Coaticook (“Coaticook Dairy”) has two nearby outlets.
 The closest is in the General Store of Baldwin Mills, a small village well worth a visit in its own right.
 The other is in the actual creamery in Coaticook, just a little further into Canada on Route 147.
 Try the tire et pepites d’erables,” ice cream with maple-caramel taffy and nuggets of maple sugar.
 (The website is only in French at the moment).